Cardiac electrophysiology: Action potential, automaticity and vectors

-During the greater part of the action potential the myocardial cell is absolute refractory to stimulation, meaning that an additional stimulus cannot trigger a new action potential, regardless of the intensity of the stimulus.
+During the greater part of the action potential, the myocardial cell is absolutely refractory to stimulation, meaning that an additional stimulus cannot trigger a new action potential, regardless of the intensity of the stimulus.
 The absolute refractory period is followed by a relative refractory period, during which a strong stimulation may trigger a new action potential.
 The absolute and relative refractory periods are displayed in Figure 1 (above) and Figure 2 (below).

 What does the ECG show?

 Figure 4 shows the classical ECG waveforms.
-The first deflection (henceforth called wave) is the P-wave which represents activation (depolarization) of the atria.
-The repolarization of the atria is usually not visible because it occurs simultaneously as the activation (depolarization) of the ventricles, which generates substantially larger electrical potentials and therefore dominates that moment in the cardiac cycle.
+The first deflection (henceforth called wave) is the P-wave which represents the activation (depolarization) of the atria.
+The repolarization of the atria is usually not visible because it occurs simultaneously with the activation (depolarization) of the ventricles, which generates substantially larger electrical potentials and therefore dominates that moment in the cardiac cycle.
 Ventricular depolarization is visible as the QRS complex.
 The QRS complex consists of three waves: Q, R and S. Differences in the direction of these waves are due to changes in the direction of the electrical impulse during ventricular depolarization.
-The T-wave represents repolarization of the ventricles.
+The T-wave represents the repolarization of the ventricles.

 Note the straight line between the P-wave and the QRS complex (Figure 4).
 This line is referred to as the PR segment and it represents the impulse delay in the atrioventricular node.

 It is fundamental to know the genesis of these waveforms and this requires knowledge of the electrical vectors that exist during the cardiac cycle.
 Vector theory is a rather complex matter, which is why the discussion below will exclude overly complicated aspects and focus on the main electrical vectors and how they impact the ECG curve.